INDUSTRIAL ELECTRICAL MAINTENANCE TRAINING COURSE

 This is the cable termination rig used on the electrical maintenance training course We use professional insulation resistance / continuity testers on the electrical maintenance training course Examples of some of the leads that candidates construct on the electrical maintenance training course

-This is the cable termination rig used on the electrical maintenance training course
+This is the cable termination rig used on the electrical maintenance training course.
+We can switch faults into these that the candidates need to find.

 We use professional insulation resistance / continuity testers on the electrical maintenance training course